 The concept of design systems has been around in varying forms for decades.
 Take the 1970 New York City Transit Authority Graphics Standards Manual, for example.
 This manual details the various design patterns that define New York City’s subway signs that are still in use today.

-It’s been more recent, however, that design systems have gained popularity within product design circles as their value has become increasingly important.
+These days, design systems have gained popularity in product design as their value becomes increasingly important.

 So what exactly is a design system as it relates to interface design?
 Let’s clear a few things up by first defining what a design system is not.

-A design system is NOT just a style guide.
+A design system is not just a style guide.
 Though closely related, these terms should not be used interchangeably.
-While style guides excel at bringing order to base-level UI elements such as color, typography, and form components, they fall short at offering important details about how all the pieces fit and work together.
+While style guides excel at bringing order to base-level UI elements such as color, typography, and form elements, they fall short at offering details about how all the pieces come together to create a functional interface.

-At its core, a design system is a set of guidelines outlining how all of the pieces that make up a product should look, function, and interact with each other as part of a scalable, unified system.
+At its core, a design system is a set of guidelines outlining how the reusable components that make up a product should look, function, and interact with each other as part of a scalable, unified system.

 Instead of covering only the visual considerations of a product, a well-executed design system also offers directives about component states, context examples, and more.
-Since digital products are made up of more than just pretty colors and smart typography, design systems are absolutely necessary if you aim to build (and later expand upon) a successful product.
+Since digital products are made up of more than just attractive color palettes and smart typography, design systems are absolutely necessary if you aim to build (and later expand upon) a successful product.

 Design Systems are Everywhere

 As it relates to digital products, the interest in design systems spiked around 2016.
 Since then, design systems have only grown in popularity.
-This trend can likely be attributed to the uptick in companies, both large and small, making their versions available online for public consumption.
-Big names, such as Shopify, IBM, and Atlassian, have demonstrated how they utilize these documents to promote consistency across products and within teams.
+We can attribute this trend to the uptick in companies, large and small, making their versions available for public consumption.
+Big names, such as IBM, Shopify, and Atlassian have demonstrated how they utilize these documents to promote consistency across products and within teams.

 By offering a glimpse behind the curtain at the inner workings of their most successful products, brands like these have helped drive home the importance of having a good design system.
 As a result, new generations of designers and developers are following suit.
 For many, the acknowledgment of design systems’ value has made their creation (and subsequent maintenance) a top priority.

-Case Study: How Envy Labs Design Systems to Streamline Project Processes
+How Envy Labs Uses Design Systems to Streamline Project Processes

-In the summer of 2019, we launched Moonllight, an innovative newcomer to the world of online fantasy soccer apps.
+Our client, Moonllight, is an innovative newcomer to the world of online fantasy soccer apps.

-The app encompassed many complex features, including real-time data updates, multiple modes of gameplay, and a completely custom scoring system.
+Their app encompasses many complex features, including real-time data updates, multiple modes of gameplay, and a completely custom scoring system.
 This level of complexity required a thoughtful approach to ensure a successful outcome.
-Reflecting back reveals many examples of how having a design system streamlined the project process for both the client and our team.
+Reflecting back reveals examples of how having a design system streamlined the process for both our client and our team.

 Design Systems Create a Solid Foundation

-Design starts after a phase of discovery and research.
-Aiding our quest for a system that accurately covers the scope’s needs are the completed/approved wireframes.
+Every design project starts after a phase of discovery and research.
+Aiding our quest for a system that accurately covers the scope’s needs are the completed and approved wireframes.

 As the design phase kicked off, more pieces of the project puzzle were discovered.
-With anticipation running high and inspiration swirling, it’s easy to want to dive right into designing comps.
-However, we knew the smarter approach would be to focus first on setting a strong foundation for the work to follow by creating a unified design system.
+It’s easy to want to dive right into designing comps with anticipation running high and inspiration swirling.
+However, we knew that the smartest approach would be to focus first on laying a strong foundation for the work ahead by creating a unified design system.

-This involved explorations around important building blocks, such as themes and visual motifs, color, typography, and basic page structures.
-At this point we asked necessary questions like:
+The first steps involved explorations around foundational building blocks, such as themes and visual motifs, color, typography, and basic page and component layouts.
+At this point we sought answers to questions like:

 - What does a field input look like?